 Ralph was selected by Virginia Business, based on a statewide survey of practicing attorneys, as one of the 300 best attorneys in Virginia numerous times.
 He was selected as one of the top five attorneys in the Information Technology practice area.
-He has been selected as a SuperLawyer® numerous times.
+He has been selected as a SuperLawyer® and as a member of the Legal Elite numerous times.

 Ralph is also AV® Preeminent™ Peer Review Rated, the highest rating from Martindale-Hubbell®.

 While in law school, Ralph served as President of the law school student body and was inducted into the Raven Society for academic achievement and service to the University.

 Ralph founded the Computer Law Section of the Fairfax Bar Association in 1986 and served as its Chairman for eight years.
 He served on the Board of Directors of the D.C.
 Computer Law Forum for five years, including one term as President.